 - Attend Committee sponsored functions.

-The Council meets the second Tuesday of each month at 6:00 PM at City Hall, 155 Johnston St.
+The Council typically meets the second Thursday of each month at 6 PM at Housing & Neighborhood Services, 150 Johnston St.

 |Dr. Sylvia Berry